Summarize at:

 Some people think that this style of analysis is the opposite of the technical analysis.
 One of the core differences in these two styles is that enthusiasts of fundamental analysis rely on the strong established brands, companies, economies to base their judgement on something that people will go long on.

-During the economy recession, investors tend to go short on various weaker stocks trying to cut the potential losses.
+During the economy recession, investors tend to go short on various weaker stock market trying to cut the potential losses.

 This is the main destination point for the fundamental analysis that tries to estimate how the market will react to the specific events and changes related to economic indicators on the macroeconomic level.